Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Control Barrier Functions for Input Constraints

 \subsection{Constant Control Authority}

 In this subsection, suppose the constraint function $h$ is of relative-degree $r=2$, and has the special property that $\ddot{h}$ can always be made less than some negative constant (e.g. see \cite[Eq.
-17]{CDC21}).
-Then, assuming no disturbances, \cite{CDC21} provides the following form for a CBF.
+17]{CDC21}). {Intuitively, this means that the controller can add/remove ``energy'' from the system at a constant rate.} Then, assuming no disturbances, \cite{CDC21} provides the following form for a CBF.

 \begin{lem}[{\cite[Example 1]{CDC21}}] Suppose $w_{u}\equiv w_{x}\equiv 0$.
 If $h\in \highdegree^2$, $f,g,h$ are time-invariant, and there exists $a_\textrm{\textnormal{max}} > 0$ such that $\forall x\in \mathcal S$,